Lower Back Pain Relief: Practical Prevention Strategies

 By: Dr. Phil Bechard, DC

-In our office we utilize Infrared heat therapy and cold plunge therapy……..But why not both?!
-This is actually already a thing, and it is called contrast therapy.
+In our office, we utilize infrared heat therapy and cold plunge therapy.
+So why not try both?!
+Let’s talk about contrast therapy!
 Contrast therapy involves alternating between hot and cold treatments to provide various health benefits.
-Below we have listed a number of benefits that may result out of trying this route of therapy:
+Several benefits that may result from trying this route of therapy include:

 1. Reduced Muscle Soreness and Inflammation: Alternating between hot and cold temperatures can help reduce muscle soreness and inflammation.
 The hot phase increases blood flow, while the cold phase constricts blood vessels, promoting better circulation.